 http://[Your Pi's IP]:8080/wizard/

 Select your preferred language and click Start Wizard.
-The first step is to input your Usenet provider’s information.
+The first step is to input your Usenet provider’s information — we recommend Newshosting, but you can use whatever provider you’d like.

 Input the host, port, username/password, and set the number of connections.
 While you can easily get away with 20+ connections on a desktop or server installation, we suggest starting with 5 connections on your Pi and creeping the number upwards if you find you need more concurrent connections.
 Click Test Server to see if your login/username checks out with your provider.